Tesco: One Stop

 One Stop, which includes some of the smallest shops, smaller than a Tesco Express, was the only Tesco shop format in the UK that did not include the word Tesco in its name, until 2018, when the first Jack's store opened.
 The brand, along with the original shops, formed part of the T&S Stores business.
 Unlike many that were converted to Tesco Express, these kept their old name.
 Other shops bought by Tesco have been converted to the One Stop brand.
 Some have Tesco Bank branded cash machines.

-The business has attracted some controversy, as the prices of groceries in these shops, often situated in more impoverished areas, can be higher than nearby Tesco branded shops, highlighted in The Times 22 March 2010: "Britain's biggest supermarket uses its chain of 639 One Stop convenience shops–which many customers do not realise it owns–to charge up to 14 per cent more for goods than it does in Tesco-branded shops."
+The business has attracted some controversy, as the prices of groceries in these shops, often situated in more impoverished areas, can be higher than nearby Tesco branded shops, highlighted in The Times 22 March 2010: "Britain's biggest supermarket uses its chain of 639 One Stop convenience shops–which many customers do not realize it owns–to charge up to 14 per cent more for goods than it does in Tesco-branded shops."

 Tesco responded to the article stating "It is a separate business within the Tesco Group, with its own supply chain and distribution network.
 One Stop shops offer a different range to Express shops and its operating costs are different.
 One Stop's price strategy is to match to its nearest competitor, Costcutter, and is frequently cheaper."